sablier-labs/v2-core/README.md

 ## Background

-Sablier is a smart contract protocol that enables trustless streaming of ERC-20 assets.
-In this context, streaming means the ability to make payments by the second.
+Sablier is a token streaming protocol that enables by-the-second payments in web3.
+DAOs and businesses use it for vesting, payroll, airdrops, and more.

-The protocol features two streaming models called Lockup Linear and Lockup Dynamic, in which the sender locks up a specified amount of ERC-20 assets in a contract.
-The contract progressively allocates the funds to the designated recipient, who can access them as they become available over time.
-The streaming rate is influenced by various factors, including the start and end times, as well as the total amount of assets locked up.
+The sender of a payment stream first deposits a specific amount of ERC-20 tokens in a contract.
+Then, the contract progressively allocates the funds to the recipient, who can access them as they become available over time.
+The payment rate is influenced by various factors, including the start and end times, as well as the total amount of tokens deposited.

 ## Install